joinself/self-ruby-sdk/examples/web/authentication/README.md

-# Web based SelfID integration examples
+# Web based SelfID authentication example

 On this example you can see how you can implement SelfID authentication feature based on users *SelfID*.